7:30 a.m.-6:00 p.m.

 Kathy Kyffin Schleifer, MHS, OTR/L-

-Kathy received her Bachelor’s of Science in Occupational Therapy from Colorado State University in 1975 and her Master’s of Health Science in Pediatric Occupational Therapy from the University of Florida in 1980.
+Kathy received her Bachelor of Science in Occupational Therapy from Colorado State University in 1975 and her Master of Health Science in Pediatric Occupational Therapy from the University of Florida in 1980.
 She has worked specifically with children since 1977 and children with autism since 1978.
 She has gathered experience through her work in hospitals, schools, early intervention programs, homecare, and her own private practice.
 After living away from Pueblo for 29 years Kathy returned in 2000 and continued to practice privately.
 Kathy established Pueblo Pediatric Therapy Center in 2009 when she realized the needs of the children and families in the Pueblo area could not be met through her small private practice.
 Kathy is a member of the diagnostic Pueblo Autism Evaluation Clinic.
 She is certified to administer and interpret the Sensory Integration and Praxis Tests as well as in Therapeutic Listening, Pediatric Myofascial Release (Level 1), and Greenspan’s DIR Floor Time (Level 1) intervention techniques.
 Kathy has attended hundreds of hours of continuing education in sensory integration/sensory processing disorders, neurodevelopmental treatment, autism, learning disorders, neurology, feeding, and other topics to help ensure your child will receive the most up-to-date treatment.
 In 2009 Kathy was awarded the Small Business Development Association’s Leading Edge Graduate of the Year, and she was recognized as one of three finalists for the Professional of the Year by the Autism Society of Colorado in 2011.
-Kathy is married and has two adult children.
+Kathy is married and has two adult children and one granddaughter.
 Her family has always supported her with her occupational therapy endeavors.
 All members of her family love to travel around the country and world.
 In her spare time Kathy loves to read and garden.

 Juaquina (Keena) Broughton, MS, OTR/L-